lithnet/access-manager-docs/licensing.md

 Lithnet Access Manager comes in [two editions](access-manager-editions.md).

 Community edition is the core product that is free for all organizations to use.
-It is community supported through our GitHub site, and allows organizations to build in-depth defenses against lateral movement-based attacks using existing technology such as Microsoft LAPS.
+It is community supported through our GitHub site, and allows organizations to build in-depth defences against lateral movement-based attacks using existing technology such as Microsoft LAPS.

 Enterprise edition contains additional [features and functionality](access-manager-editions.md), such as support for operating systems and scenarios that Microsoft LAPS doesn't support.
 It is a licensed product, that comes with enterprise support.
 To obtain a quote for Enterprise edition, please fill out the [request for quotation](https://lithnet.io/products/access-manager/#ams-quote) form.